SkygearIO/guides/auth/social-login/android.md

     String providerID = "google";

-    // optional, overwrite the portal default permissions if it is provided String[] scope = ["email"];
+    // Optional: overwrite the portal default permissions if it is provided String[] scope = ["email"];

     OAuthOption options = new OAuthOptionBuilder()